johnnylaicode/CSCI39548-WebDev-Fall23/README.md

 <br/>

 **Review for Course Assessment Test (optional extra credit)**
-- Review document and example questions/answers for Course Assessment Test
+- Review document and example questions/answers for Course Assessment Test on Tuesday, 11/28.
 - *Note: The above information is available on Blackboard.*

 **Work on Final Project - Full-Stack CRUD Application**